kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 52: January 13, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Learned about Evironmental variables, security of the SmartBrain app.

+**Thoughts**: Today was a shitty day.
+I was/am sick most of the day with a headache and body pain as well.
+I will fisnish the course tomorrow (I guess).

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/face-recognition-project/commit/3498b22250c884f7678c6d2d33c00b74bec1c276)

+---

 ### Day 51: January 12, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the SmartBrain database connection.
 Using KNEX helps a lot (a very good pacakge).